emayfield/homepage/_pages/team.md

 ## Administrative Support

-Email <em><a href="info@cherryavenuefoundation.org">info@cherryavenuefoundation.org</a></em> for questions about past RFP documents and grants, or administrative questions about the foundation.
+Email **info@cherryavenuefoundation.org** for questions about past grants or administrative questions about the foundation.